On the Unicity of the Homotopy Theory of Higher Categories: Strict -categories

-\begin{example} The following are some important examples of strict $n$-categories: \begin{itemize} \item The $0$-cell $C_0$ is the singleton set, viewed as a strict $n$-category.
-This is also the terminal strict $n$-category. \item The the empty $n$-category $\emptyset$.
-Later it will be convenient to denote this category by $\partial C_{0} = \emptyset$. \item The 1-category $E$ is the ``walking isomorphism'', that is the groupoid, equivalent to the terminal category, with two objects. \item By induction the $k$-cell $C_k$ is a strict $k$-category (and hence a strict $n$-category for any $n \geq k$) defined as follows: The $k$-cell $C_k$ has two objects $\top$ and $ \bot$.
-These objects only have identity endomorphisms.
-The remaining hom $(k-1)$-categories are $\hom_{C_k}(\bot, \top) = \emptyset$, and $\hom_{C_k}(\top, \bot) = C_{k-1}$.
-There is a unique composition making this a strict $k$-category. \item The maximal sub-$(k-1)$-category of the $k$-cell, denoted $\partial C_k$, is the $(k-1)$-category of ``walking parallel $(k-1)$-morphisms''. \item A finite ordinal $S$ gives rise to a 1-category $\Delta^S$, whose object consist of the elements of $S$ and where there is a unique morphism $s \to s'$ if and only if $s \leq s'$.
-The simplex category of finite ordinals will be denoted $\Delta$, as usual. \end{itemize} \end{example}
+\begin{example} The following are some important examples of strict $n$-categories: \begin{enumerate}[(\ref{Ex:Strictncats}.1)] \item The empty $n$-category $\emptyset$ is the empty set, regarded as an $n$-category.
+Later it will be convenient to write $\partial C_{0}\coloneq\emptyset$. \item The \emph{$0$-cell} $C_0$ is the singleton set, viewed as a strict $n$-category.
+This is also the terminal strict $n$-category. \item The $1$-category $E$ is the ``walking isomorphism,'' that is, the unique contractible groupoid that contains exactly two objects. \item The \emph{$k$-cell} $C_k$ is the strict $k$-category defined inductively as follows: the set of object of $C_k$ is the set $\{\bot,\top\}$, and one has

+There is a unique composition law making this a strict $k$-category, and therefore a strict $n$-category for $n\geq k$. \item The $(k-1)$-category $\partial C_k\coloneq j_{k-1}C_k$ can be described as the $(k-1)$-category of ``walking parallel $(k-1)$-morphisms''. \item A finite ordinal $S$ gives rise to a $1$-category $\Delta^S$, whose objects are elements of $S$ in which there is a unique morphism $s \to s'$ if and only if $s \leq s'$.
+The simplex category of nonempty finite ordinals will be denoted $\Delta$, as usual. \end{enumerate} \end{example}